 If you’re looking for a tranquil spot to escape the sun and cool off in some freshwater springs, Mablaran Falls is perfect for exactly that.

-The majority of the activities and locations on Tablas Island can be explored by scooter, however, there are some spots that are only accessible by boat.
+The majority of the activities and locations on the island can be explored by scooter, however, there are some spots that are only accessible by boat.
 I highly recommend booking a full-day Tablas Island Hopping Tour to discover the most incredible locations in the Calatrava Region.

 As I mentioned earlier, you can book a Tablas Island Hopping Tour with Deo from Deo’s Island Adventures.
-He can be contacted on Facebook or by Whatsapp: +63 999 002 0806.
+He can be contacted on Whatsapp here: +63 999 002 0806.

 If you are staying in Odiongan or north from here in San Andres, Deo can offer a van pick-up from your accommodation in the morning to make the 30-minute drive to the port in Calatrava Bay.

-There is no set itinerary for the Tablas Island Hopping though know that you are in for an unforgettable adventure around the north coast of Tablas Island!
+There is no set itinerary for the Tablas Island Hopping though know that you are in for an unforgettable adventure around the north coast of the island.

 Island Hopping on Tablas was one of the best days I had during the 3 months I spent in the Philippines and that’s saying something!
 One of the reasons being is that we spotted a whale shark swim right up next to our boat which was a rare and special moment for all of us.